Online AutoML: An adaptive AutoML framework for online learning: Conclusion

 \bmhead{Acknowledgments}

 We would like to give special thanks to Pieter Gijsbers for his help in integrating OAML into the GAMA library.
 This research was supported by the Dutch Foundation for Scientific Research (NWO) under the DACCOMPLI grant, and by the European Commission's H2020 program under the StairwAI grant.
+It was also partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.